farrukhrashid1997/js-hard-parts-v2/README.md

 - What about, if a variabe is not being used in the inner function, will that be included in the backpack?
   - In modern implementation, JS checks if the variable referenced is being used in the inner function, if not its not included in the backpack.
 This is to ensure to avoid a memory leak.

+- When a function within a function is declared, you gotta bond to the local variable environment through the hidden scope property.